 “Really?
 Uncle Bill was bullied in school?”

-Wait… twenty-five miles until empty… and more than an hour until I arrive at the Fisher residence… something here doesn’t add up.
+Wait… twenty-five miles until empty… more than an hour until I arrive at the Fisher residence… something here doesn’t add up.

 Luckily, I just passed a sign that read Tinkle Road, 1 Mile, and shortly after that I passed a sign that read Rest stop, 1.5 miles.
-The last rest stop I hit was in Jersey and it had a gas station, so obviously that means that every single rest stop that was ever built in the other forty-nine states will also have a gas station.
+The last rest stop I hit was in Jersey and it had a gas station, so obviously that means every single rest stop that was ever built in the other forty-nine states will also have a gas station.
 Whoop!